Freenove/Freenove_Computer_Case_Kit_Pro_for_Raspberry_Pi/docs/source/fnk0107/codes/tutorial/4_APP_Control.rst

 .. image:: ../_static/imgs/4_APP_Control/Chapter04_24.png
     :align: center

+:combo:`red font-bolder:Note: If the cooling tower fan does not spin, or if all fans fail to spin in Follow RPi mode, please refer to the` :ref:`"FNK0107-troubleshooting" <fnk0107/codes/troubleshooting/issue_1:issue 1: black bars at the bottom of the dsi screen>` :combo:`red font-bolder:document located in the same directory.`

 Next, we will walk you through the different fan modes to help you better understand the case fan control interface.

 Follow Case